DigitalSilo/digitalsilodocs/README.md

 `x-functions-key` will be available after running the deployment Terraform script.

-### Responses received via signalR
+### Responses received via SignalR

-The signalR client application receives signalR responses in JSON format, consistent with the grain's response object specified by the grain's developer *(derived from the `Response` abstract class mentioned earlier)*.
+The SignalR client application receives SignalR responses in JSON format, consistent with the grain's response object specified by the grain's developer *(derived from the `Response` abstract class mentioned earlier)*.

-The events that the signalR reports are either of the following entries:
+The events that the SignalR reports are either of the following entries:

 * onBegin: fired when processing a grain is about to begin
 * onNext: fired when the grain is processed and the system is about to process the next one